 There are three ways of charging: regular charging, fast charging and high power charging.
-We will briefly review all three of them.
+We will briefly review all three of them in this article.

-The standard charging is ideal if you park the car a little longer (3-12 hours).
+The standard charging is ideal if you park your EV a little longer (3-12 hours).
 For example, at home or at the office.
 These charging stations can charge up to 22 kW.
-Most electric cars are supplied with a Type 2 charging cable that is suitable for regular charging.
+Most electric vehicles are supplied with a Type 2 charging cable that is suitable for regular charging.

-A fast charging station is ideal if you can leave the car for fifteen to forty-five minutes.
+A fast charging station is ideal if you can leave your EV for fifteen to forty-five minutes.
 For example, when you go grocery shopping, have lunch or have an appointment.
 The most common fast chargers can charge up to 50 kW.
-Fast chargers can often be found along the highway, at hotels and increasingly at large supermarkets or shops.
+Fast chargers can often be found along the highway, at hotels and increasingly at large supermarkets and shopping centres.
 To use a fast charger, you need either a CCS or a CHAdeMO plug on your vehicle.
-Your car's user manual will tell you all about what cable fits your specific EV.
+Your EV's user manual will tell you all about what cable fits your specific EV.

-- Most common to find: along the highway, at hotels and increasingly at large supermarkets or shops
+Most common to find: along the highway, at hotels and increasingly at large supermarkets and shops

 Your EV will be full of energy in no time, with high power charging.
 Within ten minutes of charging you can drive up to 250 km further.
 So, after a cup of coffee, you can hit the road again.
 The charging stations can charge up to 350 kW and you can use a CCS plug here.
-This is particularly suitable for German car brands, but more and more brands introduce CCS plugs to use.
-Allego has recently opened its first high power charging locations.
-The installation of these High Power chargers is part of the European MEGA-E (Metropolitan Greater Areas Electrified) Project, which is working on a European network of high power chargers.
+CCS has become the standard in fast charging.

 Become a pro